joskna/AntennaFieldRepresentations.jl/docs/src/index.md

 The purpose of this package is primarily academic and educational.
 The package is under heavy development at the moment and represents by no means a finished state.
 Use with care!

+!!! note
+    The package `AntennaFieldRepresentations.jl` deals with representations of the electromagnetic fields of an antenna at a single frequency.

+    A time convention of ``\mathrm{e}^{\,\mathrm{j}\omega t}`` is implicitly assumed for the relevant variables and SI units are implied everywhere.
+---

 ## Installation

 The package is not registered in the Julia General Registry, yet, but a future version of this package might.